 Other diagnoses that may present with similar findings on electrocardiogram that should be included in the differential diagnosis include sinus tachycardia with frequent premature atrial contractions (this would have regular PP intervals), atrial flutter with variable AV node conduction (this would have regular PP intervals and flutter waves), atrial fibrillation (this would not have discrete P-wave morphologies), and wandering atrial pacemaker which would have a heart rate less than 100 beats per minute).

 The treatment of multifocal atrial tachycardia should focus on treating underlying medical conditions.
 Most episodes of multifocal atrial tachycardia resolve with the treatment of underlying conditions.
 Specific treatment is indicated if the patient develops symptomatic decompensation of their underlying cardiac or pulmonary disease or in the rare setting of persistent symptomatic arrhythmia despite adequate treatment of underlying conditions.
-If treatment is indicated, therapy should begin with first correcting underlying electrolyte abnormalities with the repletion of potassium or magnesium.
-Studies have shown magnesium suppresses ectopic atrial activity and can be beneficial even if magnesium levels are within the normal range.
+If treatment is indicated, therapy should begin with first correcting underlying electrolyte abnormalities with the repletion of potassium to maintain greater than 4 mEq/L and magnesium greater than 2 mEq/L. Studies have shown magnesium suppresses ectopic atrial activity and can be beneficial even if magnesium levels are within the normal range.
 Once electrolyte abnormalities have been corrected, possible treatment options include non-dihydropyridine calcium channel blockers, beta-blockers, and atrioventricular (AV) node ablation.
 Studies have found no role for antiarrhythmic agents, cardioversion, or anticoagulation.